Robby Mook: Terry McAuliffe campaign

 In 2013, Mook left the DCCC and was named the campaign manager of Terry McAuliffe's gubernatorial campaign.
-That year, Politico named Mook one of their "50 Politicos to Watch."
+That year, Politico named Mook one of their "50 Politicos to Watch".
 Mook led McAuliffe's campaign to victory.
 He worked for McAuliffe's political action committee as well as the Virginia Progress PAC, helping in the reelection campaign of Senator Mark Warner in 2014.

 Hillary Clinton 2016 presidential campaign

 In January 2015, Clinton hired Mook and Joel Benenson as strategists.
 Upon the April 2015 announcement of Clinton's 2016 campaign for president, Mook was introduced as Clinton's campaign manager.
 According to The Washington Post, as Clinton's campaign manager, Mook won praise "both inside the campaign and among Clinton's vast circle of second-guessers, for the airtight and drama-free campaign he has built."
 A group of about 150 young political operatives close to Mook became known as the "Mook Mafia."

 Mook played a key role in negotiating with Bernie Sanders' campaign to win his endorsement for Clinton.
-During the campaign, Donna Brazile commented on Mook's micro-tagging of voters based on purchasing preferences, alleging that it "missed the big picture."
-Clinton did not win the election, losing to Republican Donald Trump.
+During the campaign, Donna Brazile commented on Mook's micro-tagging of voters based on purchasing preferences, alleging that it "missed the big picture".
+Clinton lost the election to Republican Donald Trump.

 Aftermath

 In the aftermath of the campaign, former staffers and political pundits criticized Mook for actions taken during the campaign.
 In particular, they faulted what they considered his excessive focus on data analytics.

 In 2017, in response to Russia's interference in the 2016 presidential election, Mook, together with Matt Rhoades, started the "Defending Digital Democracy" initiative at the Belfer Center for Science and International Affairs at the Harvard Kennedy School.

-In January 2017, Leading Authorities, a Washington, D.C.-based speaker's bureau, falsely announced that Mook had teamed with Trump campaign manager Corey Lewandowski to offer insights into the 2016 race.
+In January 2017, Leading Authorities, a Washington, D.C.–based speaker's bureau, falsely announced that Mook had teamed with Trump campaign manager Corey Lewandowski to offer insights into the 2016 race.
 Mook and Lewandowski denied the allegation, and Mook fired the firm as a result.

 During testimony given in May 2022 in the trial of Michael Sussmann, Mook testified that Clinton agreed to give a reporter information that connected Trump with Russian Alfa-Bank, even though her campaign was uncertain about whether the allegations were true.